Guernsey, Channel Islands

 ‘Principally resident’ and ‘solely resident’ individuals are both liable to Guernsey income tax on their worldwide income.
 ‘Resident only’ individuals are either taxed on their worldwide income or alternatively taxed on Guernsey-source income and can opt to pay a set charge of GBP 30,000 in respect of non-Guernsey source income and no additional liability will arise on this income in Guernsey.

-The revised Guernsey-UK DTT (in-force from 1 January 2020 in respect of Guernsey Income Tax) clarifies has clarified that an individual electing to pay the standard charge remains liable to Guernsey income tax on his or her worldwide income.
+The revised Guernsey-UK DTA (in force from 1 January 2020 in respect of Guernsey income tax) clarifies that an individual electing to pay the standard charge remains liable to Guernsey income tax on his or her worldwide income.

 Personal income tax rates